asciamanna/asciamanna.github.io/_drafts/code-coverage-complications.md

 > _**&mdash;Unknown**_

 ## Valuable Tests Achieve Lower Coverage Individually
-The industry has a adopted the term [microtests](https://www.industriallogic.com/blog/history-microtests/) to describe the attributes of the most valuable types of tests.
+The industry has adopted the term [microtests](https://www.industriallogic.com/blog/history-microtests/) to describe the attributes of the most valuable types of tests.
 Originally coined by Industrial Logic consultant [Mike Hill](https://www.geepawhill.org), it serves to differentiate valuable tests, that are often developed using Test-Driven Development, from the less valuable tests.

 ## SOS
 When I teach microtesting and sustainable test suite design I use a mnemonic I've created called SOS.
 I've found that organizations suffering from a glut of poor unit tests are often sinking, so making use of a maritime distress signal acronym seems appropriate.
 I've written at length about this topic in this post, [SOS - To Save Sinking Test Suites]({% post_url 2018-01-30-sos-to-save-sinking-test-suites %}).
 SOS stands for **_Small_**, **_Obvious_**, and **_Simple_**.
 It serves to remind developers of the attributes of high-quality microtests.